kaiz16/dino-game/README.md

-In this session, you will be building a Dino game/T-rex runner.
+For this practice project, you will be building a Dino game/T-rex runner.
 The game is a simple game of running and jumping obstacles.
-The goal is to acheive the highest score possible.
+The goal is to achieve the highest score possible.

 Originally, the game was developed by Google and built into the Google Chrome web browser.
 The game was written in JavaScript and uses HTML5 Canvas.
 You will be building a replica of this game using HTML, CSS, and JavaScript.